-Duke Gardens conducted a controlled burn in the Piedmont Prairie section of the Blomquist Garden of Native Plants on Friday, March 16.
+Duke Gardens conducted a controlled burn in the Piedmont Prairie section of the Blomquist Garden of Native Plants in March 2018.

 The fire is a necessary part of maintaining the ecological health of the prairie.
 The N.C.
 Forest Service conducted the controlled burn, which lasted for about a half hour.
 The Blomquist Garden was closed to the public during the burn.